The Return of Sherlock Holmes is a 2016 independent film written and directed by, and starring Joshua Kennedy.

 - Faking the Dead: In keeping with the original story, Holmes reveals that he faked his death at Reichenbach Falls.

-- Fainting: Mrs. Hudson faints in shock when Holmes returns from Faking the Dead.
+- Faint in Shock: Mrs. Hudson faints in shock when Holmes returns from Faking the Dead.

 - Gender Flip: Doctor Watson is a woman, played by actress Bessie Nellis.